arnav-naval/NomadChef/README.md

 ### **Personalized Recommendations**<br>
 After cooking, users complete an optional feedback survey.

-Survey results influence future recipe recommendations.
+Survey results influence a robust recipe recommendation system.

 A progress bar displays how many countries (out of 195) the user has explored.